Bregman Proximal Method for Efficient Communications under Similarity: Introduction

 \section{Introduction}

-Variational inequalities (VIs) with monotone operators provide a unified and natural framework to cover many optimization problems, including convex minimization and convex-concave saddle point problems (SPPs).
-The interest in VIs is due to their wide applicability in economics, equilibrium theory, game theory, optimal control and differential equations, see \cite{facchinei2003finite,bauschke10convex} for an introduction.
-We are particularly interested in constrained VI problem formulated as follows
+Variational inequalities (VIs) with monotone operators provide a unified and natural framework to cover many optimization problems, including convex minimization and convex-concave saddle point problems (SPPs) \citep{harker1990finite}.
+The interest in VIs is due to their wide applicability in economics, equilibrium theory, game theory, optimal control and differential equations, see \citep{facchinei2003finite,bauschke10convex} for an introduction.
+They also play an important role in modern machine learning, see \citep{goodfellow2014generative, omidshafiei2017deep, madry2017towards, daskalakis2017training}.
+We are interested in the regularized VI problem formulated as follows.

-where $\Z\subseteq \R^d$ is a convex set, and $F: \Z \to \R^d$ is a monotone and $L$-Lipschitz operator.
-In this paper, we consider the operator $F$ of the form

-where each $F_i$ is accessed only by machine $i$ ($i=1,\dots, m$) locally.
-Both distributed storage and the desire to speed up calculations via parallelization require distributed algorithms to solve \eqref{eq:VI}.
-Utilizing a distributed system of computing nodes instead of a single device makes it possible to train modern machine learning models with huge training datasets.
-However, this power of distributed systems comes with challenges.
-In a centralized architecture there exists a server (main device) which coordinates the work of other devices.
-Such coordination can significantly slow down the learning process, especially for systems that have large computational resources \citep{bekkerman2011scaling}.
-To reduce the communication frequency, a lot of techniques were developed.
-Among them is \textit{statistical preconditioning} which reduces communication complexity exploiting \textit{similarity} \cite{shamir2014communication,hendrikx2020statistically,dvurechensky2022hyperfast}, i.e., the information that operators $F_i$ are similar to each other and to their average $F$.
-In machine learning applications, similarity is pretty common.
+where $F: \Z \to \R^d$ is a monotone and Lipschitz operator, $\Z\subseteq \R^d$ is a closed convex set, and $g:\Z\to\R$ is a proper convex lower semicontinuous function.
+Solving modern problems inevitably involves the use of huge training datasets.
+This forces engineers to utilize distributed computational systems.
+The data is distributed over $m$ nodes/clients/machines/devices coordinated by the server.
+Formally, this means working with an operator of the form $F(z) \defeq \frac{1}{m}\sum_{i=1}^m F_i(z)$.
+However, such coordination can significantly slow down the learning process, especially for systems with large computational resources \citep{bekkerman2011scaling}.
+Therefore, one of our main challenges in building the algorithm is to overcome the communication bottleneck.